How History-Rich Companies Keep Growing

 Strategic growth leaders will continuously inspire the entire team to explore and discover untapped opportunities.

 A wise team leader will look at the resources available to her and the skills required for team success.
+Because she is a curious learner, she will fill the room with the smartest people she can find.

 The inexperienced leader destined to fail will take on each role herself regardless of competence.
 The strategic leader will build a team in the most effective, creative way possible.